-We do not know of any business to be presented at the Annual Meeting other than the three proposals discussed above.
+We do not know of any business to be presented at the Annual Meeting other than the five proposals discussed above.
 If other business comes before the meeting and is proper under Delaware law, the proxy holders will use their discretion in casting all of the votes that they are entitled to cast.

 How do I vote if I am a stockholder of record?
-If you were a holder of record of our common stock on April 15, 2024, the record date for the Annual Meeting, you may use the following methods to vote your shares at the Annual Meeting:
+If you were a holder of record of our common stock on April 14, 2025, the record date for the Annual Meeting, you may use the following methods to vote your shares at the Annual Meeting:

 - By Mail.
 You may vote by completing, signing, dating, and returning your paper proxy in the accompanying postage prepaid envelope.
 Please allow sufficient time for us to receive your proxy card if you decide to vote by mail. - By Telephone.
 You can vote your shares by telephone by calling the phone number on the proxy card and following the voice instructions. - Via the Internet.
 You can vote your shares by the internet by following the instructions in the enclosed proxy card.
-The internet voting procedures are designed to authenticate your identity and to allow you to vote your shares and confirm your voting instructions have been properly recorded.
-If you vote by the internet, you do not need to mail a proxy card. - Virtually at the Annual Meeting.
-If you virtually attend the meeting, you may vote by going to virtualshareholdermeeting.com/LOCL2024 and logging in using the 16-digit control number found on your proxy card or voting instruction form.
+The internet voting procedures are designed to authenticate your identity, allow you to vote your shares, and confirm that your voting instructions have been properly recorded.
+If you vote via the internet, you do not need to mail a proxy card. - Virtually at the Annual Meeting.
+If you virtually attend the meeting, you may vote by going to virtualshareholdermeeting.com/LOCL2025 and logging in using the 16-digit control number found on your proxy card or voting instruction form.
 Once you are admitted as a stockholder to the Annual Meeting, which will be held as a live audio webcast, you may vote and ask questions by following the instructions available on the meeting website.
 You are encouraged to log in to this website before the Annual Meeting begins.
-Online check in will be available approximately 15 minutes before the meeting website, please call the support team at the number listed on the website log-in screen.
+Online check-in will be available approximately 15 minutes before the meeting starts.
+If you encounter any difficulties accessing or participating in the Annual Meeting through the meeting website, please call the support team at the number listed on the website log-in screen.

 How do I vote if I hold my shares in street name?
-If on the record date of April 15, 2024, your shares were held in a stock brokerage account or by a bank or other stockholder of record, you may use the following methods to vote your shares at the Annual Meeting:
+If, on the record date of April 14, 2025, your shares were held in a stock brokerage account or by a bank or other stockholder of record, you may use the following methods to vote your shares at the Annual Meeting: